bkita/backend/README.md

-# Sample rest API test for jsonplaceholder
+# Sample Rest API test for jsonplaceholder

 ## Run Automated Tests
 To run the tests use simple maven command: